 Due to the time and monetary costs of transportation, businesses usually place orders in bulk with overseas suppliers.
 If the transfer amount exceeds the daily remittance limit, the payment may have to be split into multiple transactions on different days, or handled at branch offices using money orders.

-Handling fees of bank transfers
+Handling fees for bank transfers

 Telegraphic transfer fees vary depending on whichever bank is chosen for the remittance.
 Major local banks charge a fixed handling fee ranging from HK$50 to HK$200.
 However, as foreign exchange rates of local major banks are higher than the interbank rates, it usually indirectly results in higher handling fees for larger remittance amounts.